2021 office E/M changes

 The professional services that the physician/practitioner performs personally are not subject to SNF consolidated billing.
 Therefore, if the patient was in the office, the physician/practitioner bills the office visit to Part B with place of service code 11 (office).
 However, services performed ‘incident to’ the physician/practitioner services are subject to SNF consolidated billing and, therefore, billed by the SNF.
 In this instance, the physician/practitioner looks to the SNF for payment.

 6. Must a physician/practitioner (or any other entity) have an agreement with the SNF for services that are subject to consolidated billing?

 It is a best practice for a SNF to enter an arrangement with any outside provider/supplier from which the SNF's residents receive "bundled" services (services subject to SNF consolidated billing).
 The absence of an agreement does not relieve the SNF of its overall responsibility to furnish directly or under arrangement for all services that are subject to the consolidated billing requirement.

 For additional information, please visit the CMS Best Practices

 1. What is the difference between "new" and "established" patient and "new" and "established" problem?
 Does it mean the same for a non-physician practitioner (NPP)?

-The terms "new" or "established" problem on the E/M score sheet refer to whether or not the problem is new or established to the examiner, e.g. physician/ NPP, and whether or not that problem is stable/worsening or whether the physician plans to conduct additional workup on that problem or not.
+The terms "new" or "established" problem on the E/M score sheet refer to whether the problem is new or established to the examiner, e.g., physician/ NPP, and whether that problem is stable/worsening or whether the physician plans to conduct additional workup on that problem or not.

 In CPT, a "new" patient is one who has not received any professional services from the physician/qualified health care professional or another physician/qualified health care professional of the same specialty and subspecialty who belongs to the same group practice, within the past three years.